Draycole/gps_debug/sd_readwrite_fail/README.md

 I've tried a handful of things.
 I took down one of my old projects so I could verify the module itself was not the issue.
 My old module still gave the same bug.
 I reduced the spi clock in `hw_config` to 400kHz but still the same error.

-I tried powering the module from the pico's vbus(pin 40, 5V) in case 3v3 was not strong enough for the module but nothing was forthcoming.

 I've attached the schematic diagram of my current setup.